There are several reasons why Extend Volume maybe grayed out in Windows 10 Disk Management, I'll show you one by one.

 As you see:

 In fact, both Shrink and Extend Volume support NTFS partition only, so FAT32 and other types of partitions cannot be extended.
 To show you the truth, I formatted drive D from NTFS to FAT32.
 As you see, Extend Volume is grayed out for D drive.

 Luckily, the system partition is formatted as NTFS by default when installing Windows, so this issue is just common for data drives.

 If your hard disk is MBR style, there would be another reason why Extend Volume greyed out.

-As you see, drive D is a Primary partition and original E is Logical drive.
-Extend Volume is still disabled for D drive after I deleting the adjacent drive E. Then why there is such restriction between Primary and Logical partition?
+As you see, drive D is a Primary partition and original E is Logical.
+Extend Volume is still disabled for D drive after I deleting the adjacent drive E.

 In one word: if there is adjacent Unallocated or Free space on either side, simply combine it to the drive that you want to extend, no matter this drive is NTFS or FAT32, Primary or Logical.
 If the Unallocated space is nonadjacent, move it and then combine to the drive.

 If there is adjacent Unallocated space, but Windows 10 Extend Volume greyed out because of non-supported FAT32 partition or the restriction between Primary and Logical partition, use Resize/Move Volume feature to combine these space directly (similar with Step 2).

 Windows 10 Disk Management has the ability to shrink and extend partition, but because of some inherent limitations, only few partitions can be shrank and extended.
-This page explains why Extend Volume greyed out in Windows 10 Disk Management and how to solve this problem with ease.
+This article explains why Extend Volume greyed out in Windows 10 Disk Management and how to solve this problem with ease.
 If there is adjacent Unallocated on either side, simply combine it with NIUBI Partition Editor.
 If you cannot extend C drive because Unallocated space is nonadjacent after shrinking D, move the Unallocated space to behind C drive and then combine it.